-- If you receive appropriate therapy from your device at any stage you will not be able to drive for another 6 months. - If the therapy delivered is deemed inappropriate by the Cardiology Department at your local hospital follow up centre you will be unable to drive for 1 month. - If you continue to drive after being advised not to drive your insurance will be deemed invalid.
+If you receive appropriate therapy from your device at any stage, this means that you will not be able to drive for another 6 months.

+If the therapy delivered is deemed to be inappropriate by the Cardiology Department at your follow up hopsital follow up centre you will be unable to drive for 1 month.

+If you continue to drive after being advised not to, your insurance will be deemed invalid.

-Further information on DVLA and medical conditions can be found using the web address below.
+Further information on DVLA and medical conditions can be found at the following website.
 Please review regularly as the DVLA may update/change the driving criteria at any time.